socketsupply/docs/guides/faq/index.md

 No!
 Use `Little Snitch` or `MITM` if you want to double check.
 But our reasons are that, like you, we have work to do and wouldn't want someone watching over our shoulder as we do it.
+We collect no data what-so-ever from you or about you, it's not our business.

 ## Do you audit the dependencies you use in your product?